surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - `deform` - Value of the modulator's Deform parameter.

 - `output` - Output value of the formula modulator itself (ranges from -1 to 1).
-- `phase` - Continuous value representing the realtime phase position of the modulator output.
+- `phase` - Continuous value representing the real-time phase position of the modulator output.
 - `intphase` - Integer value set to the number of cycles that have been executed.

 - `released` - Is set to true when the modulator is in the release state.